British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

     - `1` for civil matters;
     - `2` for criminal matters; and
     - `3` for applications and all other matters.
   - `B` is a one-digit number for the department of the judge assigned to the case.
 If the assignment changes, so will the `B` value.
-There are nine departments on the Provincial Court.
+There are nine departments in the Provincial Court.
   - `CDE` is a three-digit number that simply counts up 1 for every case, starting with `001`.
 This number does not reset; if a judge leaves office the count shall pause; the next judge shall continue the count where it was paused.

 When a judge publishes a court file, that file shall be assigned a **file number** as follows: